MicrosoftDocs/dynamics365smb-docs/financials/LocalFunctionality/UnitedKingdom/how-to-set-up-reverse-charges-on-vat.md

 ---
-title: How to: Set Up Reverse Charges on VAT | Microsoft Docs
+title: How to Set Up Reverse Charges on VAT | Microsoft Docs
 description: Learn how you can use reverse charge VAT accounting for a specific range of items to prevent Missing Trader Intercommunity Fund Fraud (MTIC).
 author: edupont04